The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 Okay.

-Um racism as a word has been extremely watered down.
+So racism as a word has been extremely watered down.

 It's important for me to preface the rest of my rhetoric by stating that first.

-The reason I say this is because now, as Corey stated, you're expected to be prejudice, meaning that you're expected to have a certain type of ideology or an understanding of a certain type of people.
+The reason I say this is because now, as Corey stated, you're expected to be prejudiced, meaning that you're expected to have a certain type of ideology or an understanding of a certain type of people.

-Ultimately stating that the new truth is prejudice, the new truth.
+Ultimately, stating that the new truth is prejudice, the new truth.

 You have had to have some type of privileges that no other race or POCs or minorities have had.